Senate Resolution No. 4

 Section 1. a.
 Publication of records relating to Senate legislative

-able by request under the "freedom of information law" are of important
+available by request under the "freedom of information law" are of

-public interest, the Senate shall make available through a searchable
+important public interest, the Senate shall make available through a

-and sortable database on the Senate website: records of committees,
+searchable and sortable database on the Senate website: records of

-agendas, votes, minutes, reports, attendance, fiscal notes, and records
+committees, agendas, votes, minutes, reports, attendance, fiscal notes,

-of the chamber including, active lists, votes, transcripts, calendars,
+and records of the chamber including, active lists, votes, transcripts,

 b.
 Furthermore all such records listed in subdivision a shall be